jhb96/EWE-TASKER-with-Activity-Recognition-APP/README.md

 #Enabling Technologies

-This application uses the Activity Recognition Google API and the EWE Tasker platform in order to task automation.
+This application uses the Activity Recognition Google API and the EWE Tasker platform in order to monitor user activity and automation task, respectively.

 <img src="./app/src/main/res/drawable/ewe_logo.png" width="200"></br>
-This application uses **EWE** ontology for channel modelling. **EWE** ontology models the most important aspects of TAS from a descriptive approach, that enables service disovery and semantic rule definition featuring reasoning.
+The automation task process is based in **EWE** ontology for channel modelling. **EWE** ontology models the most important aspects of TAS from a descriptive approach, that enables service disovery and semantic rule definition featuring reasoning.

 ![EYE](./app/src/main/res/drawable/eye.png)